KingrogKDR/my-shell-go/README.md

     ```
 3. **Build the project:**

-    *Since the file is built as the shell-script executes, allow executable permissions.*
+    *Since the file is built as the shell-script executes, allow executable permissions (if required).*
     ```sh
     chmod +x shell.sh
     ```